netxms/netxms-doc/admin/server-management.rst

   * - ServerCertificateKey
     - Issued certificate key
     - Can be omitted if key is included in server certificate file.

+Possible server variable configuration:
+  * - Parameter
+    - Description
+    - Default
+  * - AgentTunnels.UnboundTunnelTimeoutAction
+    - Atcho that will be executed after idle timeout.
+Actions are described here: :ref:`server-tunnel-cert-conf`
+    - Reset tunnel
+  * - AgentTunnels.UnboundTunnelTimeout
+    - Tunnel idle timeout in seconds, that will be waited till automatic action execution.
+    - 3600
+  * - AgentTunnels.NewNodesContainer
+    - Container name where newly created nodes will accrue.
+You can use ``->`` character pair to create subtree ( like ``Office->Tunnel``).
+If no container is set nodes will appear under :guilabel:`Entire Network`
+    -

 Self signed certificate sample
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~